temofy/Corewar/README.md

 You can find in the folder [vm_champs][champs] files with .cor extension which can be run in programm "corewar"

 ## How to clone
-This repository includes submodule.
-So if you want to clone it, you can use the following command:
+If you want to clone it, you can use the following command:

 	git clone https://github.com/temofy/Corewar